If you struggle with healthy eating and your body and you’re sick of soul-sucking strategies trying to maintain or change it, you’re not alone.

 Disheartened with the frustration of clients who “did all the right things” (or tried to!) but still weren’t feeling good about their eating behaviors, their bodies, their whole selves, I looked for another way.
 (And personally, I was learning that trying to be a “perfect” eater was just plain exhausting — not only for myself but for those around me.)

-I discovered a personalized and thoughtful approach to healthy eating and wellness that considers the multi-dimensional thriving of you as a whole person in your whole life to transform not just your nutrition and/or your body image but your whole health.
+I discovered a personalized and thoughtful approach to healthy eating and wellness that considers the multi-dimensional thriving of you as a whole person in your whole life to transform not just your nutrition, but your whole health and self-care.

 Together, we’ll collaborate to create an individualized plan to ditch the diet and negative body talk and prioritize time in your daily schedule for self-care so that ultimately, you can feel and be the best version of your unique self.